Remus Câmpeanu: Club career

+— –Remus Câmpeanu reflecting on his playing career.

 Câmpeanu was born on 8 September 1938 in Cluj-Napoca, Romania and began playing junior-level football when he was aged 11 at local club, Flamura Roșie.
 Later he played for Flamura's senior squad, helping the team get promoted to Divizia C and after only one season, to Divizia B, working with coaches Nicolae Szoboszlay and Ștefan Kovács.